Bluespess/tgstation-remake/README.md

 ## Running

-Run `node index.js` in the root directory of the repository.
+Run `launch.bat`.
 To join the server connect to `localhost:8080` using a web browser.